-Hot springs in this location were first mentioned in written sources by Baltic geologist of Dutch descent Constantin von Grewingk in 1850.
+Hot springs in this location were first mentioned in written sources by a Baltic geologist of Dutch descent Constantin von Grewingk in 1850.
 Local Aleuts for sure knew about these geysers much longer.

 More thorough research took place in 1947, 1980 and 1988.